Building Inspection plan review and zoning review counters will be open to the public by appointment only.

 Applicants for any project including a demolition permit for a principal building must first meet with Zoning and Planning staff before submitting their application.
+(Note: Given that the Planning and Zoning offices are currently closed to the public and many staff are working remotely due to COVID-19, these meetings are being done virtually, via videoconference.)
 Please call Planning at (608) 266-4635 and Zoning (608) 266-4551 to schedule an appointment to discuss your project.

-The applicant is strongly encouraged to discuss his/her proposal with the district alder and neighborhood association and nearby property owners prior to submitting their application.
+The applicant is strongly encouraged to discuss their proposal with the district alder and neighborhood association and nearby property owners prior to submitting their application.

-Prior to the filing of an application that includes a demolition permit approval from the Plan Commission, the applicant or his/her agent is also required to notify a list of interested persons registered with the City within the same timeframe as the written notification requirement above.
-Please use the interested parties notification web tool.
+Demolition Listserv.
+Prior to the filing of an application that includes a demolition permit approval from the Plan Commission, the applicant or their agent is also required to notify a list of interested persons registered with the City within the same timeframe as the written notification requirement above.
+Please use the Demolition Permit interested parties notification web tool.

 Except for special circumstances, you will need to submit an application for a demolition permit approval to the Plan Commission.
 If the building to be demolished is an historic landmark or in an historic district, you may also be required to receive approval from the Landmarks Commission prior to submittal of your application.
 Please contact the City’s preservation planner at (608) 266-6552 for more information on the Landmarks Commission process.

-- All required supporting documents and plans (see Land Use Application and Supplemental Requirement)
+- All required supporting documents and plans (see Land Use Application and Land Use Application Checklist & Supplemental Submittal Requirements)

 - Copies of written communications to the district alderperson and neighborhood association